smileart/omg/README.md

 Vim
 ===============

-One of the core features of OMG is preconfigured vim editor with 40+ plugins and custom settings.
+One of the core features of OMG is a preconfigured vim editor with 40+ plugins and custom settings.
 You could use it as it is or setup your own configuration to match your needs.

 ###Plugins